Joe Ojeda: 1989–1995: Selena y Los Dinos

 The band engaged in pre-production sessions at A.B.'s house, where Abraham would regularly drop by to observe their progress.
-It was Abraham who championed the idea of having Selena cover "La Tracalera" for their second studio album, Ven Conmigo (1990).
-Abraham and Ojeda believed the track could serve as their breakout hit.
+Both Ojeda and Abraham championed the idea of including Selena's cover "La Tracalera" for their second studio album, Ven Conmigo (1990), arguing that it could serve as their breakout hit.
 In contrast, "Baila Esta Cumbia" was initially dismissed as unlikely to achieve commercial success.
 "Baila Esta Cumbia" ultimately launched Selena y Los Dinos' popularity in Mexico, a market traditionally resistant to Tejano acts.
 The song was later certified 6× platinum by the Recording Industry Association of America (RIAA).

-After guitarist Chris Pérez joined the band following Ven Conmigo, he and Selena began secretly dating.
-Ojeda inadvertently discovered them kissing on the tour bus.
-In his memoir To Selena, With Love (2012), Pérez recounted how Selena enjoyed teasing him playfully, often kissing him in front of Ojeda, Astudillo, and A.B., knowing it would make him blush.
-Ojeda, caught between his loyalty to the band and respect for Abraham, found himself in a difficult position.
-He told Pérez that if Abraham were to ask who had known about the relationship, he would rather quit the band than betray Abraham.
-Ojeda joked that he'd need to be bribed with food—a running joke that lasted about three months until Selena and Pérez got tired of getting him food.

 For Entre a Mi Mundo (1992), the group diversified their sound, Ojeda brought traditional "street music" from Laredo.
-He helped A.B. with naming the title for "La Carcacha".
+He helped A.B. with choosing the title for "La Carcacha".
 The album became the group's "breakthrough album", and ranked second in Billboard magazine's Regional Mexican Albums all-time best-sellers chart in 1994.
 In March 1994, Selena released Amor Prohibido, critics called it the group's "crowning achievement" and the singer's best work.
 As of March 2024, Amor Prohibido has been certified 41× platinum (Latin), denoting 2.46 million album-equivalent units sold.
 Amor Prohibido is the second-highest certified Latin album in the United States trailing only her posthumous album Dreaming of You (1995).
 Amor Prohibido is the fourth best-selling Latin album of all-time in the US with over 1.246 million copies sold as of October 2017.
 The recording has been ranked as the best-selling Tejano album of the 1990s, and the best-selling Tejano album of all time.
 On March 31, 1995, Selena was shot and killed.
 Ojeda was the last Los Dinos member to be informed, as he slept through constant phone calls from the band.
 He rushed to the hospital, where he was met with a weeping Abraham who embraced him and told him the news.